deyanyosifov/repDilPCR/README.md

 * Possibility to export tabular data at each intermediate step to analyze with third-party programs

 ## Installation
 The program can be installed on a local computer or on a server (see below).
-Alternatively, users can freely access and use a working installation hosted on a server at the German Cancer Research Center in Heidelberg, Germany (https://repdilpcr.eu).
+Alternatively, users can freely access and use repDilPCR as a web application: https://repdilpcr.eu.
 This service is anonymous, does not require registration and complies with common standards for protection of user data: raw data uploaded by the user are processed on the server and used to generate results that can be downloaded by the user; after the user closes the session by closing the browser window all uploaded data and processed results are automatically deleted from the server (**Warning: if you use a local installation of repDilPCR, do not store your data in the folder where repDilPCR is installed!**).

 #### Prerequisites for installation
 * A working installation of R (version 3.6.0 or more recent) on a computer with a Linux or Windows operating system.
 (Theoretically MacOS should be possible, too, but I haven't had the chance to test whether it works.)
 The RStudio integrated development environment is recommended for convenient use of the script but not required.